-p) Change of company name The operator shall apply in writing to the Council if he/she wishes to change or add to the name of his/her Company.
+p) Change of company name

+The operator shall apply in writing to the Council if they wish to change or add to the name of his/her Company.
 Any new name must not be used until the Council has granted written approval to the operator.